muze-innovation/chassis/backend/README.md

 ## What's Chassis?

-Chassis helps verify the accuracy of data based on the type and specifications required by the user.
+Chassis helps verify the accuracy of source based on the type and specifications required by the user.

 ### Features

-- Validate the format of the data and displays the errors found
+- Validate the format of the source and displays the errors found
-- Command line interface that passes input data to validate or execute Chassis other commands
+- Command line interface that passes input source to validate or execute Chassis other commands

-Users can ensure that the data used to create the front-end UI is correct when validated with the chassis.
+Users can ensure that the source used to create the front-end UI is correct when validated with the chassis.

 ## Input(Source,Spec)